wolfgangj/stic/README.md

 ## Usage

-It is required to have a file called `html-tags`, which maps classes to tags.
+You should have a file called `html-tags`, which maps classes to tags.
-This file may be empty, since the `div` tag is used if none was specified.
+This file may be empty, since the `div` tag is used by default if no tag was specified for a class.
 The `html-tags` file has a very simple format:

 ```